Skip to main content

 • Score 40-59: Let through and track outcomes

 You will find where the tool's accuracy actually lives.
-Often it is much narrower than vendors claim.
+Usually a narrower band than the vendor claims.

 Experiment 3: Do nothing on some cases